MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 title : "Credit card components"
 ---

 The _Payment component_ by MultiSafepay allows you the possibility to offer your customers a seamless payment experience.
-Our Javascript based component is easy to implement to your environment and can be modified to blend in with the customer checkout experience.
-One simple line will allow you to change and modify the component to also accept other payment method types.
+Our Javascript based component is easy to implement to your environment and can be modified to provide a seamless checkout experience.

 ## Environments

 MultiSafepay provides a TEST environment and a LIVE environment.
 The TEST environment is useful for developing and testing the Credit card component integration with our API.
 Once the integration has been developed, processing real transactions is as simple as changing the API endpoint and using a different API key.<br>

-Further technical details can be found on our [API section](http://docs.multisafepay.com/api)
+For more information about our API, please visit our [API section](https://docs.multisafepay.com/api/)

 ### API Authentication